karrick/bufpool/README.md

 # bufpool

-Go library for using a free list of byte buffers.
+Go library for using a free-list of byte buffers.

 ## Description

-Several free-list algorithms are included to determine which performs best for various application scenarios.
+Several free-list algorithms are included to allow selection of whichever performs best for a particular application scenario.

-* NewChanPool -- uses channels to provide concurrent access to internal structures
+* NewChanPool -- uses Go channels to provide concurrent access to internal structures
 * NewLockPool -- uses sync.Mutex to provide concurrent access to internal structures
 * NewSyncPool -- uses sync.Pool to provide concurrent access to internal structures

+Each of these algorithms performs quite differently when run on different architectures, and with different amounts of concurrency.

+Benchmark functions are provided to determine which buffer free-list algorithm best suits a given application.

 ### Usage